mattx264/mblog/_posts/2016-3-3-Wysiwyg.md

 ---
 layout: post
-title: You're up and running!
+title: Wysiwyg is very popular and easy to setup there is few that is free and same pricy.
 ---

-wysiwyg is very popular and easy to setup there is few that is free and same pricy.

 This section is how to setup your one wysiwyg. first option is to make document as editable